pierrediedhiou/cybersecurity-journey/glossary.md

 without a key (ex: Base64, URL encoding)
 - **Exploit** — A piece of code that takes advantage of a vulnerability present on a target system to gain access or cause unintended behavior
+- **Enumeration** — The act of systematically listing all available resources on a target, whether accessible or not.
+A key phase in penetration testing and CTF challenges
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file